marijnh/Eloquent-JavaScript/19_paint.md

-When destructuring an object or array, you can use `=` after a binding name to give the binding a ((default)) value, in case the ((property)) is missing or holds undefined.
+When destructuring an object or array, you can use `=` after a binding name to give the binding a ((default)) value, in case the ((property)) is missing or holds `undefined`.
 The `startPixelEditor` function makes use of this to accept an object with a number of optional properties as argument.
 If you don't provide a `tools` property, for example, `tools` will be bound to `baseTools`.